3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 * [arch-pkg-builder](https://github.com/3mdeb/arch-pkg-builder) - container for
   building Arch packages

-Some are actively maintained some are not, some came from other projects, some where created from scratch, but all of them have value for Embedded Systems Developers.
+Some are actively maintained, some are not, some came from other projects, some were created from scratch, but all of them have value for Embedded Systems Developers.

 Those solutions are great but we think it is very important in all those use